TheScriptGuy/certificateAuthenticationGenerator/README.md

   --generatePKCS12      generate a PKCS12 type file.
   --nonRestrictiveRootCA
                         Remove Root CA extensions.
 USE WITH CAUTION.
+  --ecc                 Use Elliptic Curves in preference to RSA.
   --removeAllCertsAndKeys
                         Removes all files matching wildcard *.crt, *.key, *.p12.
 USE WITH CAUTION.
   --windowsInstallation